spencer411/2021_Bioinformatics_Fellowship/README.md

 The code above is telling Roary to run and build a core gene alignment using the program mafft (-e --mafft) using 16 threads (-p 16) and utilizing all .gff files in the folder (*.gff).
 Roary produces a large number of output files for downstream analysis and visualization.
 Feel free to open these files in excel or a text editor to get a better sense of what they are (but some of them are very large, so you might want to move them to your desktop first).
 More information on the output files and what you can do with them can be found [here](https://sanger-pathogens.github.io/Roary/).
 Of particular interest will be the core genome alignment (ending in .aln) which can be used to create a phylogenetic tree, but more on that later.

-**Panaroo:** Like Roary, Panaroo is a high speed stand alone pan genome pipeline, which takes annotated assemblies in .gff format (produced by Prokka) and calculates the pan genome.
+**Panaroo:** Like Roary, Panaroo is a high-speed stand-alone pan genome pipeline, which takes annotated assemblies in .gff format (produced by Prokka) and calculates the pan genome.
 The major difference between the two algorithms is that Panaroo is a graph-based pangenome clustering tool that is able to account for many of the sources of error introduced during the annotation of prokaryotic genome assemblies.
 More detailed information about Panaroo can be found [here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02090-4).

 To install Panaroo using conda, copy and paste the code below after creating and activating the Panaroo conda environment: